digitoimistodude/macos-lemp-setup/README.md

 skip-name-resolve
 ````

-For mysql, remember to run `mysql_secure_installation`.
+For mysql, remember to run `sudo mysql_secure_installation`.
 Your logs can be found at `/usr/local/var/mysql/yourcomputername.err` (where yourcomputername is obviously your hostname).

 After that, get to know [dudestack](https://github.com/digitoimistodude/dudestack) to get everything up and running smoothly.
 Current version of dudestack supports macOS LEMP stack.